alfred-pithu/manufacturer-website-server-side-alfred-pithu/README.md

 - Mongodb has been used as the Database
 - Cors middleware has been used
 - JWT Verification and Admin Verification has been implemented
-- Server Deployed in Heroku
+- Server Deployed in Render